 On March 12, the New Hampshire Primary was held.
 Johnson had not officially announced that he was running for a 2nd full term.
 But he just barely won that Primary, as Senator Eugene McCarthy of Wisconsin, having run solely on an antiwar platform, got 42 percent of the vote, to Johnson's 49.

 On March 16, Senator Robert F. Kennedy of New York, brother of JFK, announced he was getting into the race.
-He and LBJ had hated each other for years, and it was one of the worst-kept secrets in America.
+He and LBJ had hated each other for years, and that was one of the worst-kept secrets in America.
 So it was imperative for RFK to say this: "I do not run for the Presidency merely to oppose any man, but to propose new policies.
 I run because I am convinced that this country is on a perilous course and because I have such strong feelings about what must be done, and I feel that I'm obliged to do all that I can."

 Now, LBJ was really up against it.
 There were 2 antiwar candidates in the race.
 One was a Kennedy, and the man LBJ hated the most.
 What had begun late the previous year as "the Dump Johnson movement," and seemed at first to be just students acting on their white middle-class-and-up privilege, angry and scared over the Vietnam War draft, now had to be taken seriously.
-And the war was not going well.
-Johnson knew that, if he did not end the war before the election on November 5, the election would be a referendum on the war, and incredibly difficult for him to win.

 So, on Sunday night, March 31, he spoke from the Oval Office of the White House: